Table of Contents

 Once there was a boy named Ritesh who often spoke rudely to others.
 Even when someone helped him, he rarely said “thank you.”
 Because of his harsh words, many people felt hurt and avoided talking to him.

-One day, Ritesh needed help with his homework.
-He asked a classmate in a rude tone.
-The classmate refused to help.
-Ritesh felt upset and confused.
+One day, Ritesh needed help with his homework and asked a classmate in a rude tone.
+The classmate refused to help, and Ritesh felt upset and confused.

 Later, his teacher explained that polite words open hearts, while rude words close them.
-Ritesh understood his mistake.
-The next day, he asked his classmate politely and said “please.”
-This time, the classmate happily helped him.
+The next day, Ritesh asked politely and said “please” — and this time, the classmate happily helped him.

 Moral: Speaking politely brings respect and friendship.